 To make progress in solving these issues, a frequent recommendation by numerous experts has been to study gaming phenomenologically with both treatment-seeking and highly involved healthy players (Castro-Calvo et al. 2021; Colder Carras & Kardefelt-Winther 2018; Griffiths 2016).
 Although the literature in the area is now beginning to emerge (Colder Carras et al. 2018; Karhulahti 2020), no studies have investigated the phenomenological nature of treatment-seeking players’ lived experiences in comparison to intensively gaming individuals who do not report related health problems.
 In this study, we do exactly that, with the latter group selected from the domain of amateur competitive gaming—esports—which has recently become one of the major forms of videogame play across cultures and a central point of related health discussions (Brevers, King & Billieux 2020).

 The ambiguities related to treatment-seeking players must be noted separately.
 In previous literature, such groups have been addressed as ‘addicted players’, ‘problem players’, and ‘players with gaming disorder’, among other similar labels.
-Because the literature relies mainly on surveys, the labels typically derive from screening tools that claim to measure ‘videogame addiction’, ‘gaming disorder’, and other such constructs, which may or may not be consistent with the diagnostic criteria in the ICD-11 (King et al. 2020; Karhulahti et al. 2021).
-It is beyond the scope of this study to assess the clinical status of our participants—longitudinal studies with clinical expert interviews are needed to investigate the actual health scenarios of gaming treatment-seekers (see Ko et al. 2020; Starcevic, et al. 2020)—therefore, the link between our study and gaming disorder (in the ICD-11) is determined by treatment-seeking alone.
-Although this is arguably a much stronger link than those established by screening tools (see Satchell et al. 2021; van Rooij et al. 2018), we stress that our participants may not meet the diagnostic gaming disorder criteria despite their treatment-seeking.
-Likewise, as we term our other group ‘players without self-reported health problems’, we will not assess the clinical status of these participants either but identify them by self-reported health.
+Because the literature relies mainly on surveys, the labels typically derive from screening tools that claim to measure ‘videogame addiction’, ‘gaming disorder’, and other such constructs, which may or may not be consistent with the diagnostic criteria in the ICD-11 (King et al. 2020; Karhulahti et al. 2021a).
+It is beyond the scope of this study to assess the clinical status of our participants—longitudinal studies with clinical expert interviews are needed to investigate the health scenarios of gaming treatment-seekers (see Ko et al. 2020; Starcevic, et al. 2020)—therefore, the link between our study and gaming disorder (in the ICD-11) is determined by treatment-seeking alone.
+Although this is arguably a much stronger link than those established by screening tools (see Satchell et al. 2021; van Rooij et al. 2018), we stress that our participants may not meet diagnostic gaming disorder criteria despite their treatment-seeking.
+Likewise, as we term our other group ‘players without self-reported health problems related to gaming’, we recruit them based on self-reported health alone.

 The general aim of this study is to discover the differences and similarities between the gaming experiences of treatment-seekers (potential gaming disorder) and those who self-report no related health problems.
-The findings will form a phenomenological basis that—hopefully with future replications consisting of different samples—will help modelling the differences between gaming disorder and healthy intensive play.
+The findings will form a phenomenological basis that—hopefully with future replications consisting of different samples—will help model the differences between gaming disorder and healthy intensive play.
 Ultimately, this can improve both the accuracy of related screening instruments as well as the diagnostic understanding of gaming disorder at large.
 Our work is thus guided by the following research question:

-RQ1: How do the experiences and meanings of playing videogames—shaped by the individuals’ diverse types of sociocultural contexts—differ between those with related health problems (potential gaming disorder defined by treatment-seeking) and those who play esports games several hours per day without self-reported health problems?
+RQ1: How do the experiences and meanings of playing videogames—shaped by the individuals’ diverse types of sociocultural contexts—differ between those with related health problems (potential gaming disorder defined by treatment-seeking) and those who play esports games several hours per day without self-reported health problems related to gaming?